fredcoutinho52/easy-timeline/README.md

 # Esy Timeline

-A Wordpress plugin for show an awards timeline on your website.
+A Wordpress plugin for show a timeline on your website.
 Available on: https://br.wordpress.org/plugins/easy-timeline/

 ## Tools Used